 Blood levels of these elements remain fairly constant.
 If they vary even a little, especially the first four, the person feels quite ill and it is a bad sign.

 However, the levels in the hair tissue vary tremendously, usually offering much more information about them and the metabolic state of the body.
 The only one we do not measure in the hair is chlorine.
 It is less important than the others and harder to measure accurately in the hair tissue.
-Let us look at these first as they are most important in many, but not all ways.
+Let us look at these first.

 Calcium, the structural element, is found mainly in our bones.
 Calcium also regulates cell membrane permeability to control nerve impulse transmission and muscle contraction.
 It is important for blood clotting, and it regulates hormonal secretion and cell division.